tooevangelist/paysuper-docs/content/docs/payments/sdk-integration.md

 {{< highlight javascript >}}
 paySuper.on('paymentCompleted', function() {
-      // You can show a message about payment is completed })
+      // You can show a message that the payment is completed })
 {{< /highlight >}}